oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsFeedsCreateRequest.md

 NewCatalogsFeedsCreateRequestWithDefaults instantiates a new CatalogsFeedsCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDefaultCurrency

-`func (o *CatalogsFeedsCreateRequest) GetDefaultCurrency() NullableCurrency`

-GetDefaultCurrency returns the DefaultCurrency field if non-nil, zero value otherwise.

-### GetDefaultCurrencyOk

-`func (o *CatalogsFeedsCreateRequest) GetDefaultCurrencyOk() (*NullableCurrency, bool)`

-GetDefaultCurrencyOk returns a tuple with the DefaultCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultCurrency

-`func (o *CatalogsFeedsCreateRequest) SetDefaultCurrency(v NullableCurrency)`

-SetDefaultCurrency sets DefaultCurrency field to given value.

-### HasDefaultCurrency

-`func (o *CatalogsFeedsCreateRequest) HasDefaultCurrency() bool`

-HasDefaultCurrency returns a boolean if a field has been set.

-### SetDefaultCurrencyNil

-`func (o *CatalogsFeedsCreateRequest) SetDefaultCurrencyNil(b bool)`

- SetDefaultCurrencyNil sets the value for DefaultCurrency to be an explicit nil

-### UnsetDefaultCurrency
-`func (o *CatalogsFeedsCreateRequest) UnsetDefaultCurrency()`

-UnsetDefaultCurrency ensures that no value is present for DefaultCurrency, not even an explicit nil
-### GetName

-`func (o *CatalogsFeedsCreateRequest) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *CatalogsFeedsCreateRequest) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *CatalogsFeedsCreateRequest) SetName(v string)`

-SetName sets Name field to given value.

-### GetFormat

-`func (o *CatalogsFeedsCreateRequest) GetFormat() CatalogsFormat`

-GetFormat returns the Format field if non-nil, zero value otherwise.

-### GetFormatOk

-`func (o *CatalogsFeedsCreateRequest) GetFormatOk() (*CatalogsFormat, bool)`

-GetFormatOk returns a tuple with the Format field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFormat

-`func (o *CatalogsFeedsCreateRequest) SetFormat(v CatalogsFormat)`

-SetFormat sets Format field to given value.

-### GetDefaultLocale

-`func (o *CatalogsFeedsCreateRequest) GetDefaultLocale() CatalogsFeedsCreateRequestDefaultLocale`

-GetDefaultLocale returns the DefaultLocale field if non-nil, zero value otherwise.

-### GetDefaultLocaleOk

-`func (o *CatalogsFeedsCreateRequest) GetDefaultLocaleOk() (*CatalogsFeedsCreateRequestDefaultLocale, bool)`

-GetDefaultLocaleOk returns a tuple with the DefaultLocale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultLocale

-`func (o *CatalogsFeedsCreateRequest) SetDefaultLocale(v CatalogsFeedsCreateRequestDefaultLocale)`

-SetDefaultLocale sets DefaultLocale field to given value.

-### HasDefaultLocale

-`func (o *CatalogsFeedsCreateRequest) HasDefaultLocale() bool`

-HasDefaultLocale returns a boolean if a field has been set.

 ### GetCredentials